 Quick Shopping Tips

-When choosing a non-gaming CPU, consider the following:
+When choosing a non-gaming-focused CPU, consider the following:

-- Know the apps you use: If your apps take advantage of AMD's superior cores / threads per dollar, you might want to get an AMD chip.
+- Know the apps you use: If your apps take advantage of superior core counts or memory channels, you might want to get an AMD chip.
 But if you're using lightly-threaded apps or want the broadest spate of officially supported software, Intel tends to perform better.

-- Get the latest gen: You don't save a lot by going with an older chip, and you may limit your upgrade options down the road.
+- Get the latest gen: You usually won't save a lot by going with an older chip, and you may limit your upgrade options down the road.